 The event is cancelled.
-The decision is based on the public administration’s current guidelines and recommendations on how to deal with the Coronavirus (COVID-19).
+The decision is based on the public administration’s current guidelines and recommendations on how to deal with the Coronavirus SARS-CoV-2.
 More…

 In 2013, Egyptian authorities detained a migratory stork.
 An electronic device attached to its back had sparked suspicion and the bird was summarily suspected of espionage.
 This incident, alongside others, gave rise to Heba Y. Amin’s ongoing chronicle The General’s Stork.
 Against the backdrop of biblical prophecies, drone warfare and colonial narratives, she investigated the politics of aerial surveillance from a bird’s eye view.